wasabeef/notion-to-github-comments/README.md

 - **Smart Updates**: Automatically updates comments when PR descriptions change
 - **Error Handling**: Gracefully handles inaccessible or invalid Notion links

+## 💡 Motivation

+While AI agents can access Notion content through MCP (Model Context Protocol) or direct API calls, this approach often involves significant costs and time overhead for prompt processing.
+This GitHub Action provides a more efficient, cost-effective solution by using the classic approach of posting Notion content as PR comments.

+**Why this approach?**

+- **Cost Efficiency**: Eliminates repeated API calls and prompt processing costs for AI agents
+- **Performance**: Pre-fetches content during PR creation instead of on-demand access
+- **Simplicity**: Reduces complexity in AI agent implementations by providing ready-to-use context
+- **Accessibility**: Makes Notion content immediately visible to both human reviewers and AI tools

+By leveraging GitHub Actions to bridge Notion and PR workflows, we simplify the integration while maintaining full functionality for AI-assisted code reviews.

 ## 📋 Prerequisites

 - A Notion workspace with pages/databases you want to reference